Events for GSS members

 GSS member networking sessions are open to all members of the GSS.
 These sessions take place in the weeks following GSS Community Calls, and have the same theme as the call.

-During each session, you will have the opportunity to meet other members of the GSS in breakout rooms, with prompt questions to support your conversation.
+During each session, you will have the opportunity to complete a collaborative activity and to meet other members of the GSS in breakout rooms, with prompt questions to support your conversation.

 Upcoming sessions